DHTMLX/docs-suite/docs/integration/suite_and_vue.md

 description: You can explore how to use DHTMLX Widgets with Vue.js.
 Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Suite 7.
 ---

-# Code examples of how to useWidgets with Vue.js
+# Code examples of how to use widgets with Vue.js

 ![](../assets/integration/work_with_frameworks.png)